 It can be a challenge to buy Bitcoin and other cryptocurrencies in New Zealand.
-Almost all major services for buying cryptocurrency do not accept New Zealand dollars.
-This how to article covers the easiest way (in my opinion) to buy cryptocurrency in New Zealand, with NZD.
+Almost all major services for buying cryptocurrency do not accept New Zealand Dollars.
+This step-by-step guide covers the easiest way (in my opinion) to buy cryptocurrency in New Zealand, with NZD.

 Warning: Bitcoin and other cryptocurrencies are highly volatile and speculative investments.
 Only invest money you can afford to lose.